-Handelsbanken Fonder exercises an active ownership role.
+Handelsbanken Fonder (the Management Company) exercises an active ownership role.
 The purpose is to participate so that the Company takes decisions that lead to a sustainable and positive value growth, which in turn benefit our unit holders.
 We view our ownership role from a long-term perspective, given that changes in companies often take time to implement.
-As a guideline for our actions, the Board of Directors of Handelsbanken Fonder has adopted a Policy for shareholder engagement and responsible investments.
+As a guideline for our actions, the Board of Directors of the Management Company has adopted a Policy for shareholder engagement and responsible investments.
 Our work is also guided by those principles established in the Swedish Corporate Governance Code.
 The Management Company's work in nomination committees is also regulated by the Guidelines for nomination committees.